Hermanye996/test_repo/README.md

  . ~/ros2_ws/install/setup.bash
  ros2 launch mini_pupper_navigation slam.launch.py  # on PC
  ```
- If you want to use PC keyboard to control Mini Pupper:
+ If you want to use a PC keyboard to control Mini Pupper:
 ```bash
 # Terminal (on PC)
 ros2 run teleop_twist_keyboard teleop_twist_keyboard